Rochilaz123/Peronal-Project1/README.md

 - I confirmed that this project is responsive, looks good, and functions on all standars screen sizes using the devtools device toolbar.
 - I confirmed that the Header, nav bar, About Us, Our Process, Sign Up, Form Confirmation and footer text are all readable and easy to understand.
 - I confirmed that the form works; every field is required, it will only acccept an email in the email field and the submit button works.
+- The landing page of my project responds to different screen sizes by displaying the image above the text on smalller screens, and alongside the text on larger screens.
+- The footer displays the contact information accross one line on larger screens, and two lines on smaller screens.

 ### Bugs